Back to all reviews

 Slack’s user experience

-When I first opened up Slack, I was greeted with the initial setup window.
+When I first opened Slack, I was greeted with the initial setup window.
 The process was quite straightforward, which was to be expected from an app of Slack’s reputation.

 Slack’s main window